TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/006 Test helper methods.md

     return context;
 }
 ```
-Line 1: It is static for performance reasons, not strictly necessary.\
+Line 1: It is static for ease of use, not strictly necessary.\
 Line 3: Create options builder, here we can set various db configurations.
 In our case the specific test database.\
 In a real system, you often have different databases, like production, Q/A testing, local testing, etc. We need a database, we can reset for every test.\
 Line 4: Test classes are run in parallel, so I need a unique database per test, to avoid conflict.
 The Guid fixes this.\
-Line 5: The data source is defined.\
+Line 5: The data source is defined to be SQLite.\
 Line 6: Create new instance of DbContext.\
-Line 7: Delete any existing database.\
+Line 7: Delete any existing database, probably not needed.\
 Line 8: Create clean database.

 This method is called at the beginning of each test, like this: